tomtominator/Toms-Lathe-and-Saw/index.md

 The maraca blank is cut to resemble a spoon more than a maraca.
 <img src="SpoonBlank3.jpg" width="133" height="200">
 The scoop of the spoon is carved out using a hook knife.

+Once the scoop is scooped, its time to sand the spoon smooth.
+I won't include any photos of that because it is almost impossible to see the texture on camera.

 ### Bending
 The best spoons are bent to give them a more natural feel.
 Every utensil has a small bend, which makes a bigger difference than you would expect.
 Spoons that are completely straight feel completely foreign in the hand.
 However, most spoons for cooking are straight so this step isn't a must.